niklaka/AdminSaveActions/README.md

 Admin Save Actions adds the possibility to choose where the browser gets redirected after saving a page, template or field in the admin.
 Admin save actions are displayed just before the save button in a collapsed container.

 Chosen action can be saved in a cookie for current user by checking "Remember this setting".
+Setting is remembered for each type of save (page, field, template) separately.
 By leaving this option unchecked upon save, the chosen action will not become the default.

 ## Actions available in v1.0.0 ##